MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 | For existing disks, assess whether the features they offer can improve performance without switching to another disk size or type.
 Features, like [disk bursting](/azure/virtual-machines/disk-bursting?branch=main) or changing [performance tiers](/azure/virtual-machines/disks-change-performance?branch=main), could improve performance to levels that meet your needs. | Depending on your environment and needs, enabling features to improve your disks performance can be more cost effective than switching to a different disk type.
 These features incur costs, but may incur less costs. |
 | Directly adjust the performance of your [Ultra Disks](/azure/virtual-machines/disks-enable-ultra-ssd?tabs=azure-portal#adjust-the-performance-of-an-ultra-disk) and [Premium SSD v2](/azure/virtual-machines/disks-deploy-premium-v2?tabs=azure-cli#adjust-disk-performance) disks to fit your performance needs. | These two disk types support a set number of adjustments of the disks performance within 24 hours.
 This allows your workloads to be cost efficient while meeting your performance needs, since you can increase performance (increasing cost) to meet higher demand, and then lower performance (decreasing cost) when no longer needed.<br></br>For example, a transaction-intensive database may need a large amount of IOPS at a small size, or a gaming application may need a large amount of IOPS but only during peak hours.  |

-## **Operational excellence**
+## Operational Excellence

 Operational Excellence primarily focuses on procedures for **development practices, observability, and release management**.

-The [Operational excellence design principles](../devops/principles.md) provide a high-level design strategy for achieving those goals towards the operational requirements of the workload.
+The [Operational Excellence design principles](../operational-excellence/principles.md) provide a high-level design strategy for achieving those goals towards the operational requirements of the workload.

 ### Design checklist

-Start your design strategy based on the [design review checklist for Operational Excellence](../operational-excellence/checklist.md) for defining processes for observability, testing, and deployment related to Azure Disks.
+Start your design strategy based on the [design review checklist for Operational Excellence](../operational-excellence/checklist.md) for defining processes for observability, testing, and deployment related to Azure Disk Storage.

 > [!div class="checklist"]
 >